 Today the Bargello is the setting for works of sculpture, mainly from the grand-ducal collections, and other Gothic decorative arts.
 You should allow at least 2-3 hours to fully enjoy this building and all it has to offer.
 Take your time and immerse yourself in beautiful art sculptures.

-Editor’s Note: This article was initially published in October 2016 and was updated in April 2023 for accuracy and additional information.
+Editor’s Note: This post was initially published in January 2018 and updated in October 2024 for accuracy and additional information.